 Although the job requirements for religious directors can vary by employer, many directors hold a bachelor's degree or higher, along with several years of related experience.
 Besides being well-versed in their faith, religious directors should be knowledgeable in a variety of areas, including project administration, human resources and personal service.

-Employment of directors of religious activities and education is expected to increase by 4% from 2014-2024, according to BLS projections.
-In 2015, the median annual pay for this career was $38,780.
+Employment of directors of religious activities and education is expected to increase as fast as average by 5% from 2018-2028, according to BLS projections.
+In 2018, the median annual pay for this career was $40,810.

 Members of the clergy typically assume a leadership role within a congregation and may give sermons or provide spiritual counseling to parishioners.
 Religious directors coordinate activities within a church or religious institution, and religion teachers instruct students in an academic environment and teach theology and religion courses.
 A degree in theology can be an asset to those interested in pursuing any of these careers.